 4. Portuguese Water Dogs

-A close relative of the poodle, the Portuguese Water Dog is another of our favourite half dog half fish.
-This water dog was used to help herd fish into nets for fishermen so they know how to thrive in open water.
+A close relative of the poodle, the Portuguese Water Dog is another of our favorite half-dog half-fish.
+This water dog was used to help herd fish into nets for fishermen so they know how to thrive in open around the water.

-You might be surprised to see this burly breed on the list, but Newfies are actually excellent swimmers.
-Despite their large size and dense coat, Newfoundlands love the water and were originally bred as work dogs for fishermen.
+You might be surprised to see this burly breed on the list, but Newfies are actually excellent strong swimmers.
+Despite their large size chart and dense coat, Newfoundlands love the water and were originally bred as work dogs attach a leash attachment for fishermen.

-They are a working breed, so even though they aren't high-energy dogs, they have tons of stamina, making them well-suited to longer swimming sessions.
+They are a working breed, shark fin belly panel so even though they aren't high-energy dogs that attach a leash attachment, they have tons of stamina, making them well-suited to longer swimming sessions.
 Plus, a cool dip in the summer is just what this long-haired breed ordered.

 6. Nova Scotia Duck Tolling Retrievers